-Hidden Gems of San Luis Obispo
+Hidden Gems in San Luis Obispo County

 The earliest human inhabitants were the Chumash people.
 The Chumash people used marine resources of the inlets and bays along the Central Coast and inhabited a network of villages, including sites at Los Osos and Morro Creek.
 San Luis Obispo was named tiłhini, Obispeño for “Place of the full moon”.

 San Luis Obispo was founded in 1772 by Spanish Franciscan Junípero Serra, and is one of California’s oldest European-founded communities.
 Today, it has more than 180 historic buildings that have been designated as City of San Luis Obispo Historic Resources.

 We have visited on many coastal road trips and have visited new, hidden gems each time.
 Check them out!

 1. Dune Hazard Trail

 This is not a long adventure but it’s definitely beautiful and very refreshing.
 I am always astounded with how much beauty our California coast has to offer.We found several man-made huts of sorts in the eucalyptus grove that we hung out inside for a little before continuing our way to the beach.

 This coastline offered its own unique flair with jagged rocks and tidepools.
 I read that this is one of the best tidepools in California so if that’s your thing, definitely add this trip to your list of places to visit!

 Pirate’s Cove (also known as Cave Landing or the Smuggler’s Cave) is filled with rich legends with ties to pirates, bootleggers and early Native American settlers.
 During the Prohibition era of the 1920’s and 30’s, this cave was used to smuggle booze as well as other illegal activities for those times.